Student Associate Program

 Q: Do I get class credit by participating in the CPD?

 A: Yes!
-During the first semester, students take SPCM 408: Applied Deliberative Techniques,
+During the first semester, students take SPCM 407: Facilitation and Collaborative Problem Solving,

-and during the following semester(s), students take SPCM 486: Practicum for 1 to 3
+and during the following semester(s), students take SPCM 486: Practicum for 3

 credit hours.
 Talk with your academic advisor to see if these classes work in your school